 5. Create Custom Videos to Generate More Business

 Nicholas Thomas, Fit Small Business

 Videos can be a great visual aid to help build your brand, but did you know you can also use video to capture leads and create engagement?
 Hippo Video is a complete video marketing platform that lets you easily create videos and embed them in emails, social media, and on your website.
 You can also add lead generation forms, quizzes, and polls to your videos to drive more traffic and sales.
-Try it free for 14 days.

 6. Take Advantage of Holidays in Your Marketing Campaign